 No. Name Description 0 Tool flange It is the area in the robot where a tool is mounted.
 For more details, refer to 3.4 Connecting Tools to Robots.
 2 Tool I/O It is the I/O port used to control a tool.
 For more details about specifications, refer to Appendix E Port Pin Map.
-8 EtherCAT It is the Ethernet based port used for communication with a tool.
-For more details about specifications, refer to Appendix EAppendix E Port Pin Map .
-4 LED Indicates the status of robot.
-Green: Operation mode Blue: Direct teaching mode Red: Emergency stop mode Pink: Exceeding joint range limits in direct teaching 6 Robot base It is the area in the robot that is fixed to the ground or wall.
+6 LED Indicates the status of robot.Green: Operation modeBlue: Direct teaching modeRed: Emergency stop mode 4 Robot base It is the area in the robot that is fixed to the ground or wall.
+6 Robot base It is the area in the robot that is fixed to the ground or wall.